 South Carolina is at the forefront of this hunger and food insecurity in the United States.
 According to the Friends Committee on National Legislation (FNCL), we are the 9th poorest state, with a 14.1% poverty rate.
 Since we have this high poverty rate, we are also the 8th hungriest state, with 12.6% of households experiencing food insecurity.
 Food insecurity, according to the USDA, is “a lack of consistent access to enough food for every person in a household to live an active, healthy life.”
 In South Carolina, 489,510 people are facing hunger.
 153,330 of those 489,510 people facing hunger are children.
 So that means in South Carolina, 1 in 10 people face hunger and 1 in 7 children face hunger.

 To combat this hunger and food insecurity in children, school districts in South Carolina provide meals to the underprivileged.
 According to the South Carolina Department of Education, “Students from households with qualifying income may receive their lunches free or at a reduced price of $0.40.”
 According to Feeding America, “Children in households with incomes below 130 percent of the poverty level or those receiving Supplemental Nutrition Assistance Program (SNAP), or Temporary Assistance for Needy Families (TANF) qualify for free meals.”
-To qualify for the $0.40 meals the incomes of the families must fall “between 130 and 185 percent of the poverty line.”
+To qualify for the $0.40 meals, the incomes of the families must fall “between 130 and 185 percent of the poverty line.”
 In South Carolina, 48.3% of households receiving SNAP benefits have children, so many can qualify for free meals throughout the school year.
-Once summer hits a majority of households in South Carolina can lose access to these free meals.
+Once summer hits, a majority of households in South Carolina can lose access to these free meals.

 In May of 2022, we received 1,000 new clients in South Carolina because school was out for the summer.
 This is because low-income families who were reaping the benefits from free or reduced meals for their kids no longer had this option for the summer.
 The average cost of a meal in South Carolina, according to Feeding America, is $3.09.
 This is much more than a $0.40 meal or a free meal for kids in school.

 We at Harvest Hope seek your support.
 We ask that General Mills sponsor our soup kitchen and fundraiser from Sunday, May 21st to Saturday, May 27th.
 Funding for our soup kitchen is so vital because May is the time to combat child hunger in South Carolina.
 This is because the week we will have our Soup Kitchen is simultaneous with when schools in Columbia, South Carolina release for summer.
 We are requesting $27,500 for our event. $11,500 would go towards the total rent for the building.
-We will have to rent the kitchen at a rate of $95 an hour from 8:30 am - 6:30 pm each day we run.
+We will have to rent the kitchen at a rate of $95 an hour, from 8:30 am - 6:30 pm each day we run.
 Lastly, we request $50 for flyers to promote the event so that volunteers and those in need know about it.
-Your logo will be on the flyers and on posters in the soup kitchen to give publicity to your company, but most importantly your money would help feed thousands of hungry children in Columbia, South Carolina.
+Your logo will be on the flyers and on posters in the soup kitchen to give publicity to your company, but most importantly, your money would help feed thousands of hungry children in Columbia, South Carolina.

 Project Plan